pflanze/functional-perl/README.md

   improvements (read-only guarantees and caching, sequences, PXML compile time preserialization, implement code inlining, ...)

+* there are possible improvements to be worked on with regards to binding it better into 'normal' Perl.
+For example, Perl's lazy operations on sequences created with the ".." operator, or "keys
+  %hash", could be made usable with functions the way they are with "foreach".

 Please play with the examples and try to write some of your own, read the docs and tell us what's badly explained, and if you've got something that might be useful to add to the examples directory, it